List of characters in the Breaking Bad franchise: Jane Margolis

-Brandon Mayhew
+Badger

 Brandon "Badger" Mayhew (played by Matt L. Jones) is Jesse's friend.
 Despite being on probation, Badger still uses drugs.
 He had a job as a street advertising mascot for an Albuquerque bank.
 During Season 1, Badger leaves the job to cook crystal meth with Jesse.
 Disagreements soon occur and they bitterly part ways.
 In Season 2, Badger and Jesse reconcile, and Badger helps clear the meth lab from Jesse's basement, then assists in hiding Jesse's RV, which previously contained the meth lab.
 Walt and Jesse later employ Badger to sell their product, but he is quickly arrested.
 Once released, Badger flees to California.
 After Badger returns to New Mexico, Jesse persuades him to start selling meth again.
 Badger later attends Narcotics Anonymous meetings with Skinny Pete, where they intend to find new buyers by informing a group of recovering drug addicts that "Blue Sky" (Walt and Jesse's product) is again available.
 Badger and Pete begin to find the meetings helpful and continue to attend regularly.
 Badger helps Jesse several more times, and is in attendance at Jesse's house party, which lasts several days.
 He is also the lead singer for TwaüghtHammër, the band in which he plays with Jesse.
 Badger is a science fiction fan and discusses at length his idea for a Star Trek script in the episode "Blood Money."
 He and Pete help Walt threaten the Schwartzes in the series finale, "Felina", by holding laser pointers to imitate the laser sights of sniper rifles.
 The ruse enables Walt to compel the Schwartzes to use Walt's remaining money to establish a trust for Walter Jr.